 Persuaded prosecutors to agree to transfer case in Vermont state court to juvenile court for non-custodial disposition by filing motion to dismiss prosecution of minor as adult for manslaughter, based on one-car accident that occurred when he was 14 years old, on ground that he was being charged more harshly than similarly situated adults in violation of Equal Protection Clause.

 In lawsuit in D.C.
 Superior Court seeking $25 million for alleged musculoskeletal injuries from use of prescription medication, persuaded court to (i) strongly suggest it would exclude plaintiff’s lead causation expert and schedule a Frye hearing, and (ii) sanction plaintiff for discovery violations and rule that it would hold an evidentiary hearing on whether to give adverse inference instruction.
 Case settled favorably before hearings occurred.

-Achieved favorable resolution for manufacturer on day of jury selection in consumer-protection action by state attorney general West Virginia Attorney General seeking to recover all payments made by anyone in the State for prescription medication and other costs purportedly related to the medication.
+Achieved favorable resolution for manufacturer on day of jury selection in consumer-protection action by West Virginia Attorney General seeking to recover all payments made by anyone in the State for prescription medication and other costs purportedly related to the medication.

 Won temporary restraining order from Ohio state court allowing Internet café businesses in that State to reopen and to resume offering sweepstakes through software developed by company that was indicted under Ohio’s gambling statutes.

 Obtained settlement for technology startup company, at beginning of discovery in bet-the-company case, for less than one-sixth of the damages for which it was sued in Southern District of New York.